October 16, 2015

-Attending events outside of work are great ways to release.
-Hanging with friends, family, or just doing something completely different that doesn’t involve your computer or phone will help balance out the lifestyle.
+Attending events outside of work is a great way to release.
+Hanging with friends, family, or just doing something completely different that doesn't involve your computer or phone will help balance out the lifestyle.
 The great thing about working remotely is that you can decide where and when these things take place.

 Remote work just makes sense